-- Straight Leg Press: Going Straight into a headstand through what is called a pike position in gymnastic and acrobatic language, is definitely the most challenging. it requires tremendous body awareness, low back and buttock strength.
+- Straight Leg Press: Going Straight into a headstand through what is called a pike position in gymnastic and acrobatic language, is definitely the most challenging.
+It requires tremendous body awareness, low back, and buttock strength.
 It requires that the hamstrings are both flexible and strong.
-I highly recommend getting comfortably tucking all the way up and being able to hold a straight headstand for over a minute prior to attempting this.
+I highly recommend getting comfortable tucking all the way up and being able to hold a straight headstand for over a minute prior to attempting this.

 Note: For all three approaches be sure to have a teacher around to support you and be your eyes for what you cannot see.